zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 The first way to set error probabilities in Concrete ML is at the local level, by directly setting the probability of error of each individual TLU.
 This probability is referred to as `p_error`.
 A given PBS operation has a `1 - p_error` chance of being successful.
 The successful evaluation here means that the value decrypted after FHE evaluation is exactly the same as the one that would be computed in the clear.

 For simplicity, it is best to use [default options](advanced_features.md#using-default-error-probability), irrespective of the type of model.
 Especially for deep neural networks, default values may be too pessimistic, reducing computation speed without any improvement in accuracy.
-For deep neural networks, some TLU errors might not affect the accuracy of the network, so the `p_error` can be safely increased (e.g., see CIFAR classifications in [our showcase](../getting-started/showcase.md)).
+For deep neural networks, some TLU errors might not affect the accuracy of the network, so `p_error` can be safely increased (e.g., see CIFAR classifications in [our showcase](../getting-started/showcase.md)).

 Here is a visualization of the effect of the `p_error` on a neural network model with a `p_error = 0.1` compared to execution in the clear (i.e., no error):

 ![Impact of p_error in a Neural Network](../figures/p_error_nn.png)

-Varying the `p_error` in the one hidden-layer neural network above produces the following inference times.
+Varying `p_error` in the one hidden-layer neural network above produces the following inference times.
 Increasing `p_error` to 0.1 halves the inference time with respect to a `p_error` of 0.001.
-In the graph above, the decision boundary becomes noisier with higher `p_error`.
+In the graph above, the decision boundary becomes noisier with a higher `p_error`.

 | p_error | Inference Time (ms) |
 | :-----: | ------------------- |